-During that time, it was also known as the Gardens Kiosk– which also featured allergy and plant-based treats.
+During that time, the Gardens Kiosk featured allergy and plant-based treats.
 Both stands provided pamphlets regarding other options for plant-based eating and allergy alternatives throughout the park, as well.

 Before the allergy kiosk at Animal Kingdom, it was the Discovery Island Ice Cream cart.
 The ice cream stand featured a homemade ice cream sandwich, hand-scooped ice cream, and a “bug sundae.”
 The homemade ice cream sandwich was similar to the delicious and oversized one from the Main Street Bakery.
 For those looking to recreate the sundae at home- grab some gummy worms!

-Unless it is a busy time of year, Terra Treats will be closed.
 However, if it’s open, hit us up on social media (Facebook, Instagram, and Twitter).
 Let us know what they are serving!
-Our gluten-free family has always been fascinated with this spot.
+Our gluten-free family remains fascinated with this spot.

 Sign up for our email list to be notified of new posts.